 Make sure your content is relevant and useful

-In order for your content to be memorable, you need to highlight the value your story has for your target audience.
+For your content to be memorable, highlight the value your story has for your target audience.
 How does your news help society?
-Will the product or service you’re launching solve a common problem.
+Will the product or service you’re launching solve a common problem?
 Talk about this and your audience will read the press release attentively, from beginning to end.

 -